Nagoorbasha6/AI_INTERVIEWBOT/README.md

 InterviewAce is a smart, voice-enabled web application designed to help users practice, improve, and gain confidence in their interview skills.
 It simulates real interview scenarios through interactive chat, voice input and output, and optional AI-powered responses — making preparation more dynamic, realistic, and effective.

-🎨 Frontend Developer
+🎨 Frontend Developers

-⚙️ Backend Developer
+⚙️ Backend Developers

-🔗 Full Stack Developer
+🔗 Full Stack Developers

 📊 Data Analyst